Overv/VulkanTutorial/03_Drawing_a_triangle/02_Graphics_pipeline_basics/01_Shader_modules.md

 ```

 Make sure that the shaders are loaded correctly by printing the size of the
 buffers and checking if they match the actual file size in bytes.
+Note that the code doesn't need to be null terminated since it's binary code and we will later be explicit about its size.

 ## Creating shader modules